 Keywords: Authors should provide 3-10 keywords that best describe their submission.

 Key messages: Authors should identify 1-3 key messages for readers to "take away" from the article.
 Each key message should not exceed one sentence in length.
-Please include these in a text box entitled: "Key Messages" on the first page of your manuscript.
+Please include these under the heading "Key Messages" on the first page of your manuscript.

 The editors will often use key messages to craft “tweets” that will spark interest in and discussion about the published article.
 We encourage authors to keep this broader social media audience in mind in identifying the key messages.